unosquare/swan/README.md

 ### The `ObjectMapper`

-It's a very handly component of Swan that maps objects.
+It's a very handy component of Swan that maps objects.
 You can access a default instance of `ObjectMapper` by `Runtime` class.

 [ObjectMapper](https://unosquare.github.io/swan/api/Unosquare.Swan.Components.ObjectMapper.html)